elli-saberi/elli-saberi/README.md

 #

-My journey recently started with data analysis, where I discovered my passion for working with data.
-This path naturally led me to explore backend development, where I continue to grow and expand my skills.
+Started with data analysis and a passion for data-driven solutions.
+Now, I’m focused on DevOps, automation, and modern deployment practices.

 ---